Cooking Healthy Quinoa Germ

 - It is high in FIBER.
-Has a great amount of fiber to assist in colon health.
+It has a great amount of fiber to assist in colon health.

 - It has Magnesium.
-Helps relax the muscles and blood vessels and effects blood pressure.
-Has high levels of this truly vital nutrient.
+It helps relax the muscles and blood vessels and effects blood pressure.
+It has high levels of this truly vital nutrient.

 - It also has Manganese and Copper.
 These are important players in the antioxidants created for your body.